OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ![](/docs/images/5669247/5865607.png "width=500")

-### Step 4: Create the "Standard tenant details" library variable set {#Workingwithtenant-specificvariables-Step4:Createthe&quot;Standardtenantdetails&quot;libraryvariableset}
+### Step 4: Create the "Standard tenant details" Library Variable Set

 In previous steps we also created some variable templates that depend on a variable called Tenant.Alias.
 In this case we want the tenant to provide a URL-friendly version of the tenant's name, and we will create a library variable template.
 By using a variable template from a library variable set the tenant will only be prompted once for this value.